eclipse-tractusx/eco-pass-kit/docs/page-adoption-view.md

 The Digital Product Passport establishes a set of data requirements for different product groups.
 The parameters will contribute to a more transparent and circular economy within the European Union.
 The detailed description is given in the Ecodesign for Sustainable Products Regulation Proposal ([ESPR](https://environment.ec.europa.eu/publications/proposal-ecodesign-sustainable-products-regulation_en)).
 From these regulations, content clusters for circularity were identified, and concrete circularity parameters for the Product Passport derived.
 The data sets also contain information, which are relevant for closed and open loop business models.
 It is important to note that the data model contains information / data fields, which are optional and mandatory for regulation fulfillment.
 It is also worth mentioning that sharing information within the network is based on decentralized technologies and is always based on the individual decision by each provider.

 The Digital Product Passport is the core model and can be used as the root class for other, specific, product models.
 The Passport itself is defined by the usage of Catena-X shared services, a standardized data model and an application which will enable stakeholders to access the relevant data.
-The first version of the Product Passport model consists out of the following information:
+The first version of the Digital Product Passport model consists of the following information:

 - Passport Metadata
 - Product Identification